-Conventional sleep aids can not only be costly but they can also have some harmful side effects both short and long-term.
+Conventional sleep aids can be expensive.
+What’s more, they can have some harmful side effects– both short- and long-term– too!
 Although you may get to sleep a little faster, you’ll probably wake up feeling groggy the next day.
 Your concentration, memory, and daily performance can all be affected as well.

 Using traditional sleep aids long-term can leave you feeling dependent.
-You may find yourself increasing the dosages just to get the same results you previously got only a week or two ago.
+You may find yourself increasing the dosages just to get the same results you got a week or two ago.

 Overall, conventional sleep aids should be avoided whenever possible.
 Instead, try some (or all!) of the natural solutions below.
 You’ll be glad you did.

-Essential oils are a great natural sleep aid for those that have difficulties getting to sleep initially.
-And – they have been studied as a safe alternative to pharmaceutical interventions for people with mild to moderate sleep disturbances.
+Essential oils are a great natural sleep aid for those that have difficulty getting to sleep initially.
+And they’ve been studied as a safe alternative to pharmaceutical interventions for people with mild to moderate sleep disturbances.

 One of the most studied and popular of them all is lavender.
-When used as aromatherapy, lavender acts as a mild sedative in both men and women, according to a study published in The Journal of Biological and Medical Rhythm Research.
+According to a study published in The Journal of Biological and Medical Rhythm Research, lavender acts as a mild sedative in both men and women when it’s used in aromatherapy.

 Lavender was found to increase deep sleep (also known as slow-wave sleep) in both men and women.
 Participants also reported ‘higher vigor’ in the mornings after lavender exposure, which is linked to restorative slow-wave sleep.
 In terms of the sleep stages discussed above – lavender increased stage 2 (light) sleep and decreased REM sleep, including the amount of time to reach wakefulness after first falling asleep in women, with opposite effects in men.